 How Financial Advisors & Agents Can Help Keep Their Clients’ Data Safe

-Reading Time: 3 minutes
+Reading Time: 4 minutes

 Understanding Cybersecurity

-1. Only collect necessary information.
+1. Only collect necessary information

 One of the first and easiest steps you can take is not collecting data you don’t need.
 Before you ask a client or prospect for a particular piece of information, ask yourself:

-• Why you need it
+• Why do I need this?

-• What you will do with it
+• What will I do with it?

-2. Limit who has access to sensitive information.
+2. Limit who has access to sensitive information

 Not everyone in your office needs access to all the information you collect.
-Things like full names, phone numbers, and email addresses are okay, but your administrative assistant or your marketing expert likely do not need your clients’ Social Security numbers.
+Information like full names, phone numbers, and email addresses are fine, but your administrative assistant or your marketing expert likely don’t need your clients’ Social Security numbers.
 By limiting how many people can access data, you limit the potential weak spots where breaches can occur.
-Consider implementing a “clean desk policy” so client information isn’t left unattended.
-Screen any additional help or services utilized in your office; for example, use a bonded and insured cleaning professional.

-3. Use smart passwords.
+3. Use smart passwords

 Client information – and important business information – should be password protected.
 When you set up these passwords, be sure to observe password best practices.
-Before you share access, keep in mind tip #2.

-5. Regularly update your security systems.
+5. Regularly update your security systems

 If you’re using antivirus or other cybersecurity systems, make sure you stay on top of updates.
-Updates can remove outdated features and patch holes – like the one that lead to the Equifax breach in 2017.
+Updates can remove outdated features and patch holes – like the one that led to the Equifax breach in 2017.

-6. Have a contingency plan.
+6. Have a contingency plan

 One of the most important steps of your contingency plan is when and how you will alert your clients.
-If a breach exposes sensitive information –– you should let them know as soon as possible.
+If a breach exposes sensitive information, you should let them know as soon as possible.
 Each state has guidelines on reporting timelines, so be sure to adhere to their requirements.
 You could make a formal, public statement if you like, or you could reach out directly to the affected clients.
 If you have a smaller practice, direct communication may be better.
 Your clients will appreciate the personal, honest message.

 How you handle a security breach can make a huge difference for your business moving forward.
 Data breaches are bad and can lead to lost business – but covering it up is often worse.